-The failure to disclose impeachment or exculpatory information, when constitutionally required, can result in the reversal or vacatur of a conviction, or other sanctions, even if that failure was inadvertent.
-A knowing or willful failure to disclose such information is an ethical violation (see Rules 3.4[a][1] "a lawyer shall not suppress any evidence that the lawyer or the client has a legal obligation to reveal or produce"); 3.4[a][3] ("a lawyer shall not conceal or knowingly fail to disclose that which the lawyer is required by law to reveal"); 3.8[b] ("a prosecutor . . . shall make timely disclosure to counsel for the defendant . . . of the existence of evidence or information known to the prosecutor. . . that tends to negate the guilt of the accused, mitigate the degree of the offense, or reduce the sentence").
+The failure to disclose impeachment or exculpatory information, when constitutionally or statutorily required, can result in the reversal or vacatur of a conviction, or other sanctions, even if that failure was inadvertent.
+A knowing or willful failure to disclose such information is an ethical violation (see Rule 3.4[a][1] ["a lawyer shall not suppress any evidence that the lawyer or the client has a legal obligation to reveal or produce"]; 3.4[a][3] ["a lawyer shall not conceal or knowingly fail to disclose that which the lawyer is required by law to reveal"]; 3.8[b] ["a prosecutor . . . shall make timely disclosure to counsel for the defendant . . . of the existence of evidence or information known to the prosecutor . . . that tends to negate the guilt of the accused, mitigate the degree of the offense, or reduce the sentence"]).
+Notably, Rule 3.4 and New York's discovery statute (C.P.L.
+Article 245) both may require far more disclosure than Brady and its progeny.